d-e-s-o/git-subrepo/git-subrepo/README.md

 syntax for conveying revisions is understood as the last parameter (see git-rev-parse(1)).

+The current state of imports can be visualized using the 'tree' command:

+``$ git subrepo tree``                                            <br />
+``└── src/lib/:lib at 1e0db5fa317743484948b65d417174358c38938a``

+The output illustrates that the remote repository 'lib' has been imported at a prefix src/lib within the repository.
+It also depicts the commit at which the import happened.

 Over the lifetime of a project dependencies come and go.
 If a dependency that got imported in the form of a subrepo is no longer required, it can be removed.
 The 'delete' command takes care of the removal, like so: